Vinicius-Macedo/Vinicius-Macedo/README.md

-<h1>Olá, eu sou o Vinícius Macedo! 👋</h1>
+<h1>Hi, I'm Vinícius Macedo! 👋</h1>

 ---

-## 👨‍💻 Sobre Mim
+## 👨‍💻 About me

-- 💼 Desenvolvedor Golang com experiência em PHP, WordPress, React e UI/UX.
+- 💼 Golang Developer with experience in PHP, WordPress, React, and UI/UX.
-- 🌱 Atualmente estudando sobre infraestrutura e microserviços no backend.
+- 🌱 Currently studying infrastructure and microservices in backend development.
-- ⚡ Sempre em busca de soluções escaláveis e eficientes.
+- ⚡ Always seeking scalable and efficient solutions.

 ---